NJFC Conference

 Fireside chat and expert panel

-Following the award presentation, the NJFC heard an engaging 45-minute fireside chat.
-The conversation was between Sean Thompson, president of Albertsons Companies Mid-Atlantic Division, and Mike Styer, NJFC board vice chair and VP of sales support for Albertsons Mid Atlantic.
-The two industry veterans shared an in-depth discussion about AI and other hot topics.
+Following the award presentation, the NJFC hosted a 45-minute talk on AI and other topics with Sean Thompson, president of Albertsons Companies Mid-Atlantic Division, and Mike Styer, NJFC board vice chair and VP of sales support for Albertsons Mid Atlantic.

 The panel included: